Find Affordable College Courses

 After completing their degree, English graduates from UCONN carry an average student debtload of $25,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $256.

-Central Connecticut State University did quite well in this year’s ranking of the best schools for general English literature students.
-It came in at #6 on the list.
-Located in the suburb of New Britain, CCSU is a public school with a moderately-sized student population.
+Central Connecticut State University came in at #6 in this year’s edition of the Best General English Literature Schools in Connecticut ranking.
+Located in the suburb of New Britain, CCSU is a public college with a moderately-sized student population.

 English majors at CCSU take out an average of $25,957 in student loans while working on their egree.

-Southern Connecticut State University did quite well in this year’s ranking of the best schools for general English literature students.
-It came in at #7 on the list.
-SCSU is a moderately-sized public school located in the midsize city of New Haven.
+With a ranking of #7, Southern Connecticut State University did quite well on this year’s best schools for general English literature students.
+SCSU is a moderately-sized public school located in the medium-sized city of New Haven.

 On average, English graduates from SCSU take out $26,000 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $244.

-Read full report on General English Literature at Southern Connecticut State University
+Full General English Literature at Southern Connecticut State University Report

-Eastern Connecticut State University landed the #8 spot in the 2023 rankings for the best general English literature programs.
+With a ranking of #8, Eastern Connecticut State University did quite well on this year’s best schools for general English literature students.
 ECSU is a small public school located in the town of Willimantic.

 On average, English graduates from ECSU take out $25,000 in student loans while working on their degree.